cartheur/aiventure-ideal/README.md

 ## Agent and robot design according to the embodied paradigm

-The embodied paradigm suggests shifting perspective from:
+The embodied paradigm suggests shifting perspective from

 - the traditional view in which the agent interprets input data as if it represented the environment (Figure 12/left),
 to: